 Mists of Pandaria

-The Unborn Val'kyr.
+- The Unborn Val'kyr.
 Its attack Haunt instantly kills it and deals damage over time to the opponent for 4 rounds.
 Here's the kicker: it brings the Val'kyr back to life after the timed effect ends (or if at least 2 turns have passed on the dot), even if she was killed before using it and was on her invincibility grace round.
-It is an extremely difficult pet to fight as a result, especially since it forces the player to use Critter-type moves to kill it quickly, the most underused type.
+It is an extremely difficult pet to fight as a result, especially since it forces the player to use Critter-type moves, the most underused type, to kill it quickly.